aam29dc/cxmatrix_cpp2/README.md

 std::cout << A;
 ````

-With the use of initalizer lists:
+Allowing the use of initalizer lists on a Matrix class:
 ````c++
 #include <initializer_list>